-Findings: A mortality divide appeared in the mid-1990s and rapidly increased thereafter for deaths attributed to accidents, alcohol and drug poisoning.
-Mortality rates for these conditions increased nationwide, but more quickly in the North.
-National mortality rates for cardiovascular deaths declined over the study period, but a long-standing gap between North and South persisted.
-Between 2014 and 2016, estimated excess numbers of death in the North for those aged 25-44 were 1881 for females and 3530 for males.
-Measured deprivation explained up to two-thirds of the excess mortality in the North.
-By 2016, in addition to the persistent North-South gap, mortality rates London were at least 13% lower than in all other regions of the North or South of England.
+FINDINGS: A mortality divide between the north and south appeared in the mid-1990s and rapidly expanded thereafter for deaths attributed to accidents, alcohol misuse, and drug misuse.
+In the 2014-16 period, the northern excess was incidence rate ratio (IRR) 1·47 (95% CI 1·39-1·54) for cardiovascular reasons, 2·09 (1·94-2·25) for alcohol misuse, and 1·60 (1·51-1·70) for drug misuse, across both men and women aged 25-44 years.
+National mortality rates for cardiovascular deaths declined over the study period but a longstanding gap between north and south persisted (from 33·3 [95% CI 31·8-34·8] in 1981 to 15·0 [14·0-15·9] in 2016 in the north vs from 23·5 [22·3-24·8] to 9·9 [9·2-10·5] in the south).
+Between 2014 and 2016, estimated excess numbers of death in the north versus the south for those aged 25-44 years were 1881 (95% CI 726-2627) for women and 3530 (2216-4511) for men.
+Socioeconomic deprivation explained up to two-thirds of the excess mortality in the north (IRR for northern effect reduced from 1·15 [95% CI 1·14-1·15; unadjusted] to 1·05 [1·04-1·05; adjusted for Index of Multiple Deprivation]).
+By 2016, in addition to the persistent north-south gap, mortality rates in London were lower than in all other regions, with IRRs ranging from IRR 1·13 (95% CI 1·12-1·15) for the East England to 1·22 (1·20-1·24) for the North East, even after adjusting for deprivation.